 If you work in general practice you should have good business skills.

-Once you have qualified and registered with the GDC, you must complete one year as a Vocational Dental Practitioner (VDP), under the supervision of an experienced dentist.
+Once you have qualified and registered with the GDC, you must complete one year of Dental Vocational Training (DVT), under the supervision of an experienced dentist.
 This is essential if you wish to work in the National Health Service (NHS).

 Within the NHS you would go on to do Dental Core Training (DCT), which is a flexible training programme of one to three years.